ReactiveBayes/RxInfer.jl/paper/paper.md

 # Statement of need

-Many important AI applications, such as self-driving vehicles, weather forecasting, extended reality video processing, and others require continually solving an inference task in sophisticated probabilistic models with a large number of latent variables.
+Many important AI applications, including audio processing, self-driving vehicles, weather forecasting, and extended-reality video processing, and others require continually solving an inference task in sophisticated probabilistic models with a large number of latent variables.
 Often, the inference task in these applications must be performed continually and in real time in response to new observations.
-Popular MC-based inference methods, such as No U-Turn Samples (NUTS) [@hoffman_nuts] or Hamltonian Monte Carlo (HMC) [@hmc_ref_2011], rely on computationally heavy sampling procedures that do not scale well to probabilistic models with thousands of latent states.
+Popular MC-based inference methods, such as the No U-Turn Sampler (NUTS) [@hoffman_nuts] or Hamiltonian Monte Carlo (HMC) sampling [@hmc_ref_2011], rely on computationally heavy sampling procedures that do not scale well to probabilistic models with thousands of latent states.
 Therefore, MC-based inference is practically not suitable for real-time applications.
-While the alternative variational inference (VI) method promises to scale better to large models than sampling-based inference, VI requires the derivation of gradients of the "variational Free Energy" cost function.
+While the alternative variational inference method (VI) promises to scale better to large models than sampling-based inference, VI requires the derivation of gradients of the "variational Free Energy" cost function.
-For large models, manual derivation of these gradients might be not feasible, while automated "black-box" gradient methods do not scale either because they are not capable of taking advantage of sparsity or conjugate pairs in the model.
+For large models, manual derivation of these gradients might not be feasible, while automated "black-box" gradient methods do not scale either because they are not capable of taking advantage of sparsity or conjugate pairs in the model.
 Therefore, while Bayesian inference is known as the optimal data processing framework, in practice,